sebapersson/petab_sciml/docs/src/format.md

       file: "file_path2.yaml"
 ```

 Here, `netId1` and `netId2` are the IDs of the neural network models.
 Note that any number of neural networks can be specified.
-FOr example, for a model with one neural network, with ID `net1`, a valid YAML file would be:
+For example, for a model with one neural network, with ID `net1`, a valid YAML file would be:

 ```yaml
 format_version: 2